If you’re leaving your job for a new employer, it’s important to address whether or not to roll over your 401(k). The wrong decision could cost you.

 If you keep your retirement account in a 401(k), you may be able to access this money at age 55 without incurring a 10 percent additional early withdrawal tax.

-One way to avoid a 10 percent early withdrawal penalty with a 401(k) is if distributions are made to you after you leave your employer, if the separation occurred in or after the year you turned 55.
+One way to avoid a 10 percent early withdrawal penalty with a 401(k) is if distributions are made to you after you leave your employer, and the separation occurred in or after the year you turned 55.

 This would not be the case in an IRA, where you would generally incur a 10 percent penalty when withdrawing before 59 1/2.